-If you decide that you are happy to pay the Toll charges then you have two options.
+If you decide that you are happy to pay the Toll charges, then you have two options.

-You can either pay at the barrier every time you approach one, which will probably involve some queuing or you can buy a “Toll Tag” which automatically allows you through the barrier without having to physically stop and pay and then it charges your account.
+You can either pay at the barrier every time you approach one, which will probably involve some queuing, or you can buy a “Toll Tag” which automatically allows you through the barrier without having to physically stop and pay and then it charges your account.

-Remember it isn't easy in a UK car to pay at the booth because your right hand drive car means you will be unable to reach the pay meters which are on the left hand side for French cars.
+Remember it isn't easy in a UK car to pay at the booth because your right-hand drive car means you will be unable to reach the pay meters which are on the left hand side for French cars.
 Though having a passenger helps!

 You can get a Toll Tag for all the motorways in France, and then use the special “t” toll-gate lanes at all toll plazas.
 Some of the special “t” lanes allow you to go through at 30 KPH.